 ② For "Address or Business Location," enter the address of the person selected in step ①.

-⑥ For the "Date of Submission," enter the date you submit your tax return.
+⑥ For the "Date of Filing," enter the date you submit your tax return.
 If you are printing and submitting the form, you may leave this field blank and fill it in by hand after printing.

 |

-Name (in Katakana) |
+Name (Kana) |

 Example: Ichiro Suzuki |